Money in the Bank (Swizz Beatz song)

-"Money in the Bank" is a song by American hip hop recording artist and record producer Swizz Beatz, released May 29, 2007 as the second single from his debut studio album One Man Band Man (2007).
+"Money in the Bank" is a song by American rapper Swizz Beatz, released May 29, 2007 as the second single from his debut studio album One Man Band Man (2007).
 The song contains an interpolation to essentially a whole verse from Eric B & Rakim's song "Eric B. Is President."
-The song was also featured in the final dance sequence in the 2008 film Step Up 2 the Streets.
+The song was also featured in the final dance sequence in the 2008 film Step Up 2: The Streets.

 Music video

 The music video, directed by Syndrome, premiered on BET's 106 & Park on August 1, 2007.

 The second portion of the music video switches to a video for "Top Down", another song off Swizz Beatz's One Man Band Man album.
+The video has cameo appearances including Busta Rhymes and Eve.

 Remix

 The official remix features guest appearances from Young Jeezy, Eve and Elephant Man.